uwcartlab/webmapping/Chapter05/readme.md

             line-height: 42px;
         }

 It makes sense to start a new function called `createSequenceControls()` for creating our sequence controls.
 Since the controls need access to the GeoJSON data, call the `createSequenceControls()` function from within the AJAX callback (Example 3.5).
 Within the function, we can make a simple slider using an HTML `<input>` element with the `type` attribute set to [`range`](http://www.w3schools.com/jsref/dom_obj_range.asp).
-We also give it a class name `range-slider` to access the slider in our stylesheet and with jQuery.
+We also give it a class name `range-slider` to access the slider in our stylesheet and with `querySelector`.

 ###### Example 3.5: Creating an HTML `range` slider in _main.js_